26th EuroClio Annual Conference and Professional Development and Training Course

 Incorporated into the programme are many opportunities to dine together, but one of the highlights is the Festive Dinner that takes place on the final evening of the Conference.
 Expect a great opportunity to reflect pn the fruits of the Conference so far and lots of delicious local food!

 An important part of every Annual Conference is the General Assembly.
-This is the time when EUROCLIO members are able to vote in the new EUROCLIO board for the coming year.
+This is the time when EuroClio members are able to vote in the new EuroClio board for the coming year.
 It really is when the democratic nature of our association can be seen in action!

 There are three different on-site learning activities you can take part in during the Conference.
 There are two sessions throughout the Conference on different days, meaning you can take part in 2 of the 3 visits.
 Places are limited though, and you will be asked to sign up for these closer to the time.

 The first option is a visit to the European Solidarity Center: The European Solidarity Center (ECS) houses a museum that is dedicated to keeping the memory of the Solidarity movement alive, and to inspire new initiatives with a universal, and peaceful, dimension.
 Its permanent exhibition shows the history, events, and impact of the Solidarity movement in seven thematic rooms, set in chronological order from “The birth of Solidarność” to “A culture of peaceful change”.
 Visitors move their way through the exhibition, while having the opportunity to use archival objects, documents, manuscripts, photographs, video footage, and interactive installations to enrich their experience.

 The second option is a visit to the Children Exhibition at the Museum on World War II: This part of the main exhibition of the museum is addressed at children below the age of 12.
 The exhibition shows a reconstruction of a flat of a Warsaw family during three periods: 5 September 1939 — several days after the outbreak of the Second World War; 15 March 1943 — during the German occupation; and 8 May 1945 — immediately after its end.
 The changes the visitor perceives of the interior design reflect the changing political, social, and economic situation in Poland during the Second World War.
 Some elements disappear (radio, certain books, silverware, etc.) and others emerge (iron stove, underground materials, secret hiding place).
 This reconstructed space gives visitors a first-hand experience idea and can have especially a big impact on children, for they can visualize and grasp the idea of how the space of everyday life could look like for people in Warsaw.
 Visiting this exhibitions, children can feel that history is brought to life for them.

 The third option is a walking tour in the city: Like a mini-state all to itself, Gdańsk has a unique feel that sets it apart from the other cities in Poland.
 Centuries of maritime ebb and flow as a port city; streets of distinctively unPolish architecture influenced by a united nations of wealthy merchants who shaped the city’s past; the to-ing and fro-ing of Danzig/Gdańsk between Teutonic Prussia and Slavic Poland; and the destruction of WWII have all bequeathed this grand old dame a special atmosphere that millions of tourists now come to enjoy. tuned for future programme updates and if this event has made you curious, register today!

 Feedback from previous participants

 In case you need some more persuading to register for our 2019 Annual Conference, we thought we would provide some quotes from previous Conference participants.
-EUROCLIO has been successfully running Annual Conferences since our creation – that you will come away satisfied and inspired is something we strive for each and every year!
+EuroClio has been successfully running Annual Conferences since our creation – that you will come away satisfied and inspired is something we strive for each and every year!

-The 26th EUROCLIO Annual Conference is eligible for Erasmus+ KA1 funding.
+The 26th EuroClio Annual Conference is eligible for Erasmus+ KA1 funding.
 Please refer to the international cooperation department of your school or institution for more information.
-You will most likely need EUROCLIO's PIC in order to secure the funding.
+You will most likely need EuroClio’s PIC in order to secure the funding.

-EUROCLIO PIC: 986684001
+EuroClio PIC: 986684001

 Full Conference 4-7 April 2019 (Early Bird)

 Full Conference 4-7 April 2019

 Thursday 4 April 2019 (Early Bird)

 Thursday 4 April 2019

 Friday 5 April 2019 (Early Bird)

 Friday 5 April 2019

 Saturday 6 April 2019 (Early Bird)

 Saturday 6 April 2019

 Sunday 7 April 2019 (Early Bird)

 Sunday 7 April 2019

-EUROCLIO values the participation of educators from across Europe and beyond, because this leads to greater inclusivity and a more varied group of participants.
-Therefore, EUROCLIO would like to enable as many educators as possible to join us and offers a variety of ways to attend the Conference.
+EuroClio values the participation of educators from across Europe and beyond, because this leads to greater inclusivity and a more varied group of participants.
+Therefore, EuroClio would like to enable as many educators as possible to join us and offers a variety of ways to attend the Conference.
 These are

 Please note: These forms of support are only applicable for Full Conference Tickets, not single day ones.
 Only one type of discount can be used.

 This year, the conference will take place at the Hotel Scandic in Gdansk (Podwale Grodzkie 9 Gdansk), and we would like to suggest participants to use this hotel as our main conference hotel also as far as the accommodation is concerned.
 We have negotiated with the hotel a discount code for participants, which will remain active until the 6th of March (one month prior the Annual Conference).
 Below is the discount code which you can click to go directly to the hotel reservation page and some further considerations.